nwanjokuchikodi/home_assignment_one/README.md

  Step 5: right click on defaultAppPool and click on advanced setting Step 6: Set Enable 32-Bit Applications to true
- Step 7: type in your browser http://localhost/home_assignment_one
+ Step 7: type in your browser http://localhost/home_assignment_one Step 8: Find attached the format of the csv to use